taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am hoping for feedback on my below self-assigned verification project.

-**The plan:** complete a set of self-assigned verification projects, to produce a 'verification portfolio' (or verification plans and testbenches) to be used to apply for entry level verification positions.
+**The plan:** complete a set of self-assigned verification projects, to produce a 'portfolio' (of verification plans and testbenches) to be used to apply for entry level verification positions.

 **The project:** This is the first such project.
 I used an extremely simple CPU to create a verification plan, build a testbench in EDAplayground, and execute the plan.